DevSecOpsDocs/devsecopsdocs/content/en/blog/nuclear-pond/index.md

 ### Command Line Output

 Think of this mechanism as a way to run the CLI directly on the cloud.
-This allows you to specify
+All you have to do is specify the `-o` flag with `cmd` and you are launching Nuclei just as you would locally.

 ```log
 $ nuclearpond run -t devsecopsdocs.com -a $(echo -ne "-t dns -silent" | base64) -o cmd